 Before reading the more detailed legal documents, a sponsor will typically provide an investment summary or term sheet for your review.

-First, determine if the asset and investment class match your strategy.
-Then, review the terms of the deal, including the projected hold period, minimum investment, projected returns, sponsor compensation structure and investment type.
-Each of these should be compared to other offerings to determine if these terms compare favorably to the market and fit within your investment criteria.
+First, determine if the asset and investment class match your client’s investment strategy.
+Then review the terms of the deal, including the projected hold period, minimum investment, financial proforma, sponsor compensation structure and investment type.
+Each of these should be compared to other offerings to determine if these terms compare favorably to the market and fit within your client’s investment criteria.

 The fee structure is also an important factor of the deal.
 Do the fees seem reasonable?
 Are they similar to fees that other private placement sponsors are offering, or do they seem too low to be realistic or too high?